opnsense/docs/source/development/frontend/view_js_helpers.rst

 or **toggle** if the record should be enabled or disabled.  :code:`info` endpoints are not used very often (and can safely be omitted), these are mainly intended as simple trigger to display an info dialog.

-A full example of a baisc grid is available in our  :doc:`../examples/using_grids` example
+A full example of a basic grid is available in our  :doc:`../examples/using_grids` example

 In some cases the developer wants to signal the user about the fact that changes need to be applied in order to be active, for this scenario one can use the :code:`data-editAlert` property of the table, which offers the ability to show an alert after changes.
 Below example would be shown when the table tag contains :code:`data-editAlert="exampleChangeMessage"`